-The best way to do an overhaul of your living space is to start from the top.
+One of the best way to clean up your living space is to start from the top.
 Start with the ceilings, floors, walls, bathroom, and kitchen, all the while picking up, organizing, or throwing away the little and unnecessary items as you make your way.
 Once you are done with the general clean up, next, you move to putting on the final touches.
 Use mops, dusters, and sponges to clean out the crevices, the nooks and the corners, dust off fans, and other appliances.
 Finally, you move to the dusting and wiping of furniture, books, laptop, computers, et cetera.

 As you clean the furniture, remember that the best way to do it is to dust it.
 Instead of going with water, try dry dusting first with feather dusters to remove all that dirt sitting on the curtains, the sofas, and tabletops.